-If you need to do a fresh install, please consult the VIVO Installation Instructions, found on vivoweb.org, or the VIVO Installation Instructions.pdf file located in the doc directory of the VIVO source code distribution.
+If you need to do a fresh install, please consult the Installing VIVO release 1.6, found on vivoweb.org, or the VIVO Installation Instructions.pdf file located in the doc directory of the VIVO source code distribution.
 The installation document also has a list of the required software and versions.